Scanpath Prediction on Information Visualisations: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Yao Wang} Yao Wang is a Ph.D. student at the University of Stuttgart.
-He received his BSc. in Intelligence Science and Technology and MSc. in Computer Software and Theory both from Peking University, in 2017 and 2020, respectively.
-His academic research interest focuses on visual attention modelling on information visualizations. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yao Wang} is a PhD student at the University of Stuttgart, Germany.
+He received the BSc degree in Intelligence Science and Technology and MSc degree in Computer Software and Theory both from Peking University, China, in 2017 and 2020, respectively.
+His research interests include computer vision and human-computer interaction, with a focus on visual attention modelling on information visualizations. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mihai~B\^{a}ce} is a post-doctoral researcher in the Perceptual User Interfaces group at the University of Stuttgart, Germany.
-He did his PhD at ETH Zurich, Switzerland, at the Institute for Intelligent Interactive Systems.
-He received his MSc. in Computer Science from École Polytechnique Fédérale de Lausanne, Switzerland, and his BSc. in Computer Science from the Technical University of Cluj-Napoca, Romania.
+He did the PhD at ETH Zurich, Switzerland, at the Institute for Intelligent Interactive Systems.
+He received the MSc degree in Computer Science from École Polytechnique Fédérale de Lausanne, Switzerland, and the BSc degree in Computer Science from the Technical University of Cluj-Napoca, Romania.
 His research interests include computational Human-Computer Interaction with a focus on sensing and modelling user attention. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Andreas~Bulling} is Full Professor of Computer Science at the University of Stuttgart, Germany, where he directs the research group "Human-Computer Interaction and Cognitive Systems".
-He received his MSc. in Computer Science from the Karlsruhe Institute of Technology, Germany, in 2006 and his PhD in Information Technology and Electrical Engineering from ETH Zurich, Switzerland, in 2010.
+He received the MSc degree in Computer Science from the Karlsruhe Institute of Technology, Germany, in 2006 and the PhD degree in Information Technology and Electrical Engineering from ETH Zurich, Switzerland, in 2010.
 Before, Andreas Bulling was a Feodor Lynen and Marie Curie Research Fellow at the University of Cambridge, UK, and a Senior Researcher at the Max Planck Institute for Informatics, Germany.
 His research interests include computer vision, machine learning, and human-computer interaction. \end{IEEEbiography}

 \enlargethispage{-5in}